 Amazon’s Biggest Flop: Fire Phone

-From PayPhrase to Pets.com to Amazon Destinations, Amazon’s myriad business ventures illustrate one thing: It isn’t afraid to fail.
+From PayPhrase to Pets.com to Amazon Destinations, the company’s myriad business ventures illustrate one thing: Amazon isn’t afraid to fail.
 As CEO Jeff Bezos famously told Business Insider, “I’ve made billions of dollars of failures at Amazon.com.”

 Although it’s difficult to pinpoint which experiment has been the costliest, the Amazon Fire Phone is certainly the most prolific.
 Launched in June 2014, the face-tracking smartphone sold only 35,000 units, forcing the company to write off $170 million on unsold Fire Phones.
 By October of that year, Amazon had about 207,000 unsold phones in stock, according to Business Insider.